 You’ll have had plenty of fun, and a crazy history to tell to your grandchildren if you survive.

-On the other hand, if you live in the middle of suburbia and your plan to bugout “unnoticed” with 4 Quads, each with a trailer loaded up to the ears, rifle cases, fuel and all kind of supplies, and what not…I would suggest to think very carefully.
+On the other hand, if you live in the middle of suburbia and your plan to bugout “unnoticed” with 4 bug out atvs, each with a trailer loaded up to the ears, rifle cases, fuel and all kind of supplies, and what not…I would suggest thinking very carefully.
 If you have to pass by, even a few kilometers, a road near a ghetto…well, I will leave that to the reader’s imagination.

 Using your imagination and the worst case scenario (something that, even I´m good at, ended by chewing in my buttocks) then we should be able to provide us with the best possible solution, within our limited means.